 In my spare time I enjoy spending time with family and friends and completing further studies.

-What I really like about my role is I get to meet and support interesting new people every day, whilst working within a great team, each day here at the Centre is different, challenging and fun.
+What I really like about my role is I get to meet and support interesting new people, whilst working within a great team.
+Each day here at the Centre is different, challenging and best of all – fun.

-Away from work I enjoy time with family/pets/TFW team including nephews, nieces, chickens, working dogs, horse, pigs and Penny our very spoilt Jack Russell.
-I have a healthy obsession for crafting things pre-loved and delight in everything Dolly Parton “You’ll never do a whole lot unless you’re brave enough to try”.
+Away from work I love spending time with our very spoilt dog Penny (who thinks she is a cat) and our rare pigs Treacle and Coco.
+I have a healthy obsession for all things pre-loved and delight in everything Dolly Parton “You’ll never do a whole lot unless you’re brave enough to try”.

 As User Support Librarian my main function is providing advice and training, either on an individual or group basis, in ways to access appropriate literature.
 There is SO much information out there nowadays, especially online, and it can seem very daunting unless you know where to look.
 I am also able to provide help with literature searches.
 I only work part-time, but my hours are flexible so arranging to meet should not be too difficult.